Desigining a product from scratch guide

 As a rule of thumb, the design process should be rooted in the product design process as it enables one to streamline activities to ensure cohesion between what is produced in the design process and what the business’s overarching goals are.

-In short, design thinking allows you to define unknown or poorly conceptualized problems which a user experiences in order to propose a solution.
+In short, design thinking allows you to define unknown or poorly conceptualized problems that a user experiences in order to propose a solution.

 Phases of Design Thinking